 Human error and poor laboratory practice can compromise the best of laboratory safeguards designed specifically to protect the laboratory worker.
 The primary factor in the prevention of laboratory accidents and laboratory associated infections is a fully trained faculty and staff.
 To accomplish this, it is essential that faculty and staff receive the appropriate training in laboratory safety measures.
 TWU’s Biosafety program has been developed to meet this need and to ensure compliance with all federal, provincial, and local standards and regulations.
 Its purpose is to ensure the safe handling of biohazardous materials in all research and teaching facilities under the auspices of TWU.

-Contact: Email: Lisa Chattell, BSc, Biosafety Officer
+Contact: Email: Karen Lo, PhD, Biosafety Officer